 Hands will be washed or sanitized during the following times: on arrival, when transitioning to a new class, after recess, before and after eating, or any time the teacher feels it is needed.

 Students will be in cohorts for the week and rotate through the activities in this group.
-Due to changes in guidelines, max cohort sizes will now be between 10-14 based on age group.
-Cohorts will not mix with any other cohort during the week.
+Max cohort sizes will be between 10-14 based on age group.
+Cohorts in Levels 1-3 will not mix with any other cohort during the week.
 At Level 4 there may be some mixing depending on activity choices.
 In these cases all guidelines will be followed to ensure there are no close contacts.

 If your child has any medications that need to be stored at school please complete this medication authorization form and email it back to us.
 Alternatively, your doctor’s office can fax it to us at 425-562-4035.